Take More Control of Your Audiobook Destiny.

 Upload each completed chapter of the audiobook to our secure website.
 Before payment, the Rights Holder has to approve the full audiobook, and has the right to make requested changes.
 Please consider the Rights Holder's suggestions in good faith, and make any requested changes, or come to an agreement about what needs to be redone.
 If a Rights Holder has rejected two or more revisions, and the parties can't agree on the finished product, either party may contact Audible for help.
 The ACX Audiobook Production Standard Terms set forth in greater detail the process for obtaining a Rights Holder's approval of the finished audiobook.
 Click here to see the ACX Audiobook Production Standard Terms.

 If you and the Rights Holder have agreed on a Pay for Production fee, you will be paid directly by the Rights Holder for the finished audiobook.
-However, if you produced the audiobook as a Royalty Share deal, then you’ll be paid on a monthly basis based on 50% of the royalties on sales and 50% of the $50 Bounty Payments.
+However, if you produced the audiobook as a Royalty Share deal, then you'll be paid based on 50% of the royalties on sales and 50% of the $50 Bounty Payments.
 US producers receive monthly statements and payments from Audible in this case, and producers in the UK receive quarterly statements and payments.